infinum/ios-handbook/Project flow/Project setup checklist.md

 ## 5. Add a README

-Your README should follow a standard layout as described in the [iOS README Template](https://github.com/infinum/ios-readme-template).
+Your README should follow a standard layout as described in the [Mobile Readme Template](https://github.com/infinum/mobile-readme-template).
 Everything which falls outside of the scope defined in the template is probably too much information for the README file, and should be moved into a Wiki.
 In general, we should always strive to have a short and clear README file, and move all detailed information to the Wiki.

 ## 6. Reorganize your project